-Secondly, low vitamin B12 levels stop red blood cells from dividing normally.
+Second, low vitamin B12 levels stop red blood cells from dividing normally.
 If you’re feeling numbness in your hands or feet it’s likely your red blood cells have stopped dividing normally.
 Sadly, large red blood cells can’t carry oxygen into tiny blood vessels.
 “Ah ha!” you say, and cleverly begin using vitamin B12 lozenges.
 But, instead of feeling better you get extremely painful muscle cramps making you think, “B12 is bad!”
-You may begin to wonder what a healthy vitamin B12 level is.
+You may begin to wonder what is healthy vitamin B12 level?

-Vitamin B12 isn’t bad, of course.
-What’s bad is that your potassium level is too low to support all the newly added activity of your red blood cells returning to normal and busily dividing the way they are supposed to.
+Vitamin B12 isn’t bad, what’s bad is that your potassium level is too low to support all the newly added activity of your red blood cells returning to normal and busily dividing the way they are supposed to.

-The two things you now know are, first, that you ordinarily need 4,700 mg of potassium, and second, that 4,700 mg of potassium isn’t enough if you have red blood cells recovering from low vitamin B12 levels.
+The two things you need to know are: first, that you ordinarily need 4,700 mg of potassium, and second, that 4,700 mg of potassium isn’t enough if you have red blood cells recovering from low vitamin B12 levels.

 Surprisingly, food is your easy fix.
-By adding extra peanut butter, potatoes, or thick tomato spaghetti sauce, among other foods, to your meals and snacks as you begin or continue with vitamin B12 replacement, you will end painful muscle cramping.
+By adding extra peanut butter, potatoes, or thick tomato spaghetti sauce, among other foods, to your meals and snacks as you use vitamin B12 replacement, you will end painful muscle cramping.

 And with that, Happiness results.

-It’s important to know which foods contain potassium, and how much, because of the fact potassium works at cell level.
-As has been noted, all cells have sodium/potassium ion pumps, with sodium/potassium pumps being most active in nerve cells, and, foods high in salt/sodium can upend the healthy sodium/potassium ratio and cause serious health problems.
+It’s important to know which foods contain potassium, and how much, because potassium works at cell level.
+All cells have sodium/potassium ion pumps, but sodium/potassium pumps are most active in nerve cells.
+Foods high in salt/sodium can upend the healthy sodium/potassium ratio and cause serious health problems.

-If your diet is low in potassium, then an added demand may cause unpleasant side affects like loss of strength and even muscle spasms.
+If your diet is low in potassium, then the added demand may cause unpleasant side affects like loss of strength and even muscle spasms.